towns-protocol/towns/README.md

 ### App development against local blockchains/servers with Account Abstraction

 - This mirrors the production setup, locally.
+(This will be ported to start_dev/tmux when I have time)

-Use the keystroke: `Ctrl+Shift+P` to bring up the command pallets and type `tasks`, select `~4337: Start Local Dev~`.
+1. Use the keystroke: `Ctrl+Shift+P` to bring up the command pallets and type `tasks`, select `~4337: Start Local Dev~`.
 It will take several minutes to start up.
+2. Wait for all the tasks to spin up.
+Then you can either run the task: `"4337: Run Casablanca-Multinode`, or (recommended), in a separate terminal run: `cd ./river/core && just BASE_EXECUTION_CLIENT=geth_dev RUN_ENV=multi config-and-start`.

+- Once these steps are complete, visit `localhost:3000` in your browser to access the app.
 - You MUST make sure the env switcher in the bottom right of the app UI is set to `local` to run against the local environment.
 - If you are working on user operations, base chain transactions, SpaceDapp, you should run the app this way!!

+If you make changes to river go code, or contracts, re-run the just command from step 2 (or kill and restart the task) to pick up the new changes (contracts will be redeployed, etc).

 ### App development against local blockchains/servers without Account Abstraction